lakshmitulasimandala/Javascript-Projects/README.md

 ## 🎯 Purpose of This Repository

 This repository is my **JavaScript practice playground** where I strengthen my foundations by building small, functional projects.
+Being a **NXTWAVE** Student ,I am showcasing what all i've learnt from that platform, through this Repository.

 ### More projects planned 👇